luxfi/docs/docs/nodes/validate/add-a-validator.md

 ### Mainnet Workflow

-The Fuji workflow above can be adapted to Mainnet with the following modifications:
+The Testnet workflow above can be adapted to Mainnet with the following modifications:

 - The correct private key.
 - Network setting should be to a Mainnet node, either